-Spring may call to mind budding flowers and April showers, but in the wedding world, it’s all about the fresh colors that represent the new life of the season—and the start of one very big adventure: wedding planning!
-Choosing your wedding color palette will be one of your first tasks when it comes to planning your wedding.
-And these new color palettes for spring weddings are just the thing to give your bash a fresh look.
+Spring may call to mind budding flowers and April showers, but in the wedding world, it’s all about the fresh colors that represent new life and a new union.
+Spring is also the start of wedding season, when it's the prime time for couple to host a nuptial celebration.
+Choosing your color scheme will be one of your first tasks when it comes to planning your wedding, and springtime hues are just the thing to give your bash a fresh look.

-This season, plenty of new seasonal color palettes are springing up (get it?), and we're loving all these unique color combos for spring weddings.
-Trends do come and go, though, which is why we turned to some stellar planners and event designers to find out what’s new, what’s here to stay, and what spring brides and grooms are obsessing over.
+There are plenty of seasonal color palettes on the rise, but there are also plenty of unique color combos that have been established for spring nuptials.
+And since trends do come and go, we turned to some stellar planners and event designers to find out what’s new and what’s here to stay.

 Soft Jewel Tones

 Winter’s moody gemstones are getting a new look for spring: their pastel-hued counterparts.
 Think lavender instead of deep purple, spring green instead of emerald, and hints of burgundy, explains Danielle Couick, creative director of Magnolia Bluebird Design and Events.
 It’s like wearing a blue topaz instead of a sapphire—both are gemstones, but one certainly has a different feel than the other.
 Even blush tones that accent deeper jewel tones have a richness to them that enhances the luxurious vibe of an event, Couick adds, noting that her favorite combination is spring green and ivory.